 But there is a chance that, even with approved models, that the market conditions will not be favorable to write flood business.
 Much of the driving force behind the regulatory process is to protect the consumer from perceived “unfairly discriminatory” rates, and if the private market cannot compete with FEMA subsidized rates, carriers may not attract business.
 Even if things go well in Florida, there is not a guarantee that modeling best practice will be accepted in all other 49 states and territories.
 Each state will vary, some states may not have the same bandwidth or expertise to evaluate the models as is the case with Florida.

 It is in everyone’s interest to drive up flood insurance penetration, whether it is using the NFIP or private insurance policies, but as Florida recognizes, the FEMA view of risk that the NFIP uses is too monolithic, and innovation will only come through a more granular view of risk.
 With an alternative view, insurers and consumers alike can get policies that more readily suits their needs.

-Senior Director of Global Governmental and Regulatory Affairs, RMS
+Senior Director - Global Governmental and Regulatory Affairs, Moody's RMS

 Matthew leads Governmental and Regulatory Affairs at Moody's RMS, responsible for maintaining relationships with regulators, legislators, and rating agencies on behalf of the company to establish open channels of communication around Moody's RMS models and solutions.

 He is a meteorologist and geographer with extensive experience in North American catastrophe risk.
 In his prior role at Moody's RMS, he was responsible for developing Moody's RMS climate peril models for the Americas, including severe convective storm, winter storm, flood, and hurricane models, and has conducted field reconnaissance for major catastrophes including Hurricanes Katrina and Sandy.